-When a new project is assigned to you, you will need to obtain a project number from the Circulation Desk and find out from your editor who will be your consulting librarian for your project.
+When a new project is assigned to you, you will need to obtain a project number from the information desk on level one and find out from your editor who will be your consulting librarian for your project.
 Consult with your librarian before you submit any interlibrary loan requests.

 You may ask for books, book chapters, articles, microfiche, videotapes, conference proceedings, etc., and we will attempt to borrow the materials from other libraries.
 If we are successful, you will be notified by email when the item arrives.
 If we are not able to locate the item, we will notify you as well.

 The individual in your project who is responsible for interlibrary loans should register your project in the ILLiad system.
 His/Her email address will be used for all of your project’s interlibrary loan communications.

 How to use the Interlibrary Loan service online

 You need to register as a first time user for each new copywork project.
 The standard format for your UserID is made by combining your journal abbreviation plus your project code.
 The project code consists of adding together: year (1,2,3,etc.) + semester (F or S) + project number.

 Some examples of the final UserID: ULR5S11, JLFS5S36, JLREL5F12